-Knockout of LGR5 disrupts the cytoskeletal architecture of intestinal crypt organoids.
-LGR5 expression is restricted to the crypt stem cells in the intestine, but its conditional knockout was found to have no obvious effect on the proliferation and differentiation of the stem cells both in vivo and ex vivo (6,28).
-We asked if loss of LGR5 affects cytoskeletal structures of crypt stem cells given the effect of LGR5 on actincytoskeleton in cancer cell lines (15,16).
-Intestinal organoids were generated from LGR5-/- (LGR5-EGFP-IRES-creERT2) homozygotes and their WT (wild-type) littermates and cultured in matrigel as described (29).
+Knock-out of LGR5 disrupts the cytoskeletal architecture of intestinal crypt organoids obvious effect on the proliferation and differentiation of the stem cells both in vivo and ex vivo (6, 28).
+We asked whether loss of LGR5 affects cytoskeletal structures of crypt stem cells given the effect of LGR5 on the actin cytoskeleton in cancer cell lines (15, 16).
+Intestinal organoids were generated from $LGR5^{-/-}$ (LGR5-EGFP-IRES-creERT2) homozygotes and their wildtype (WT) littermates and cultured in Matrigel as described (29).
 LGR5 KO was verified by genotyping and positive GFP expression in the stem cells (Fig. 1A).
-The organoids were passaged 2-3 times and no obvious difference was observed between organoids of LGR5-1- and those of WT in growth and F-actin staining with morphology. rhodamine-phalloidin showed that LGR5-1organoids had significantly lower levels of cortical F-actin. particularly on basolateral side of the crypts (Fig. 1B-C).

-Additionally, β-catenin was disorganized in LGR5-/- organoids (Fig. 1D-E). organoids, β-catenin was clearly localized to the cytoplasmic membrane, especially at the cell-cell junctions, with some cytoplasmic expression (Fig. 1D).
-Quantification of the staining indicated that only ~11% of cells in LGR5-/- crypts retained wild-type levels of β-catenin at the cell-cell junction (p $\leq$ 0.001) (Fig. 1E).
-These results suggest that LGR5 is critical for the organization of actin cytoskeletal structures in crypt stem cells and potentially cell-cell adhesion, yet the exact mechanisms involved remain unknown.
+The organoids were passaged two to three times, and no obvious difference was observed between organoids of LGR5^{-/-} and those of WT in growth and morphology.
+F-actin staining with rhodaminephalloidin showed that LGR5^{-/-} organoids had significantly lower levels of cortical F-actin, particularly on the basolateral side of the crypts (Fig. 1, B and C).
+Additionally, β -catenin was disorganized in LGR5^{-/-} organoids (Fig. 1, D and E).
+In WT organoids, β -catenin was clearly localized to the cytoplasmic membrane, especially at the cell-cell junctions, with some cytoplasmic expression (Fig. 1D).
+Quantification of the staining indicated that only $\sim 11\%$ of cells in LGR5^{-/-} crypts retained wild-type levels of β -catenin at the cell-cell junction ($p \leq \beta$ 0.001) (Fig. 1E).
+These results suggest that LGR5 is critical for the organization of actin cytoskeletal structures in crypt stem cells and potentially cell-cell adhesion, but the exact mechanisms involved remain unknown.